codecop/dependency-breaking-katas/Facilitator-Notes/C_ExtractAndOverrideCall.md

   * pollute production code with test code
   * increase complexity (another if, in potentially many places)
   * implicit dependency/surprise in code (violate POLS)
-  * extra setup for environment variable needed
+  * extra set up for environment variable needed

 * use PowerMock/JMockit/TypeMock Isolator to stub `ReceiptRepository`'s method in tests.
   * "tool of last resort"